DOI10.47051/CLCZ3276

 Figure 2: Distribution of Phyllodactylus gilberti in Galápagos.
 The star corresponds to the type locality: Wolf Island.

 Etymology: The generic name Phyllodactylus comes from the Greek words phyllon (=leaf) and daktylos (=finger),5 and refers to the leaf-shaped fingers characteristic of this group of geckos.
-The specific epithet gilberti honors Charles H Gilbert (1859–1928), an American ichthyologist, conservationist, and one of the founding faculty of Stanford University.
+The specific epithet gilberti honors Charles H. Gilbert (1859–1928), an U.S. ichthyologist, conservationist, and one of the founding faculty of Stanford University.
 Gilbert’s work included studies on the life histories of various fish species, taxonomy, and the ecology of marine organisms.
 He participated in several scientific expeditions, including the Harriman Alaska Expedition in 1899.6

 See it in the wild: There is no terrestrial tourism allowed on Darwin and Wolf islands.
 Researchers and members of the Galápagos National Park may visit the habitat of Phyllodactylus gilberti, but only in the context of a scientific expedition or a conservation agenda.